Annubharti/r-k-narayan/README.md

 3. npm start (start server)

 # Documentation
-When the code is running, documentation is accessible at localhost:8080/documentation.
+When the code is running, documentation is accessible at localhost: 8080/documentation.

-This is the link for seeing documentation : http://annu-lenovo-flex-2-14d:8080/documentation#!/get_word_of_the_day/getGet_word_of_the_day
+As the server run you will get a link.
+To check its documentation after the line put /documentation